mizuki-nana/coreVM/README.md

 ## Current State & Roadmap
-Since the inception of this project, which is the beginning of March 2014, a lot of milestones have been achieved and many components are near completion at this point.
+Since the inception of this project, which is the beginning of March 2014, a great number of milestones have been achieved and many components are near completion at this point.
 However, there are still many new and exciting features to be designed and implemented ahead to greatly enhance the prowess and versatility of coreVM.
-There are three major features that are envisioned after the initial release, and they are the Debugging and Profiling APIs, Embedder APIs, and the Extension APIs.
+There are three major features that are envisioned after the initial release, and they are the *Debugging and Profiling APIs*, *Embedder APIs*, and the *Extension APIs*.

 ### Debugging and Profiling APIs
 These are a set of APIs and facilities that provide developers powerful capabilities to debug executable code running on coreVM.
-This includes the typical debugging capabilities such as execution pausing, variables examination, call stack unwinding and rewinding, etc. In addition, there will be a set of facilities for instrumenting a diversity of aspects regarding executions, such as process introspections, memory footprint statistics, heap allocation heat map, to name a few.
+This includes the typical debugging capabilities such as pause/resume executions, variables examination, call stack unwinding and rewinding, etc. In addition, there will be a set of facilities for instrumenting a diversity of aspects regarding executions, such as process introspections, memory footprint statistics, heap allocation heat map, to name a few.

 ### Embedder APIs
-The Embedder APIs provide developers the capability to create virtual execution runtimes in their native applications by interacting with a set of APIs and abstracted models that define the entities and behaviors of executions of coreVM's internal runtime.
+The Embedder APIs provide developers the capabilities to create virtual execution runtimes in their applications by interacting with a set of APIs and abstract models that define the entities and behaviors of executions of coreVM's internal runtime.
 For example, a developer who wants to build a little scripting engine in his or her application can employ the Embedder APIs to accomplish the heavy liftings of executing user provided scripts.
 All the work